Carnival in the Netherlands: High and Late Middle Ages

-The theologians conclude their letter stating that they do not even want to mention the worst things that take place during the carnaval.
+The theologians conclude their letter stating that they do not even want to mention the worst things that take place during the carnival.

 The role of the lower clergy, however, gradually got taken over by laymen.
 That is not to say that therefore there was no longer shrove Tuesday or fools bishops, and donkey popes and donkey bishops.
 The laity started to play the roles of the dignitaries they ridiculed.
 Later this practice developed into real titles and the roles of "Prins" or "Vorst" came into use.

 The feasts with jesters were in Flanders and the Netherlands very widespread.

-Later the "feasts of fools" are taken over by urban carnaval associations, such as the shipping companies and guilds.
+Later the "feasts of fools" are taken over by urban carnival associations, such as the shipping companies and guilds.
 The celebrations became more expensive every year, so expensive that even the Prins or Vorst candidate often fled the city to prevent being elected.
 Cities even increased their taxes to finance these highly elaborate feasts.

 Also early as the Late Middle Ages charivaris occurred during the carnaval more than usual.

 The oldest-known Dutch carnaval images date from 1485 in Den Bosch.
 They are depicted in several paintings by 15th-century painter Jheronimus Bosch.